Why Minimalism is Great for Marketing

 Minimalism is Great for Marketing: Examples

-While Both these adverts are advertising very similar products, The one on the left is instantly more impactful.
+While Both these adverts are advertising very similar products, The one on the right is instantly more impactful.

 I would suggest that great marketing would take all these elements and refine them into a core message.
 An idea that appeals to your customer.
 You are not selling your services, you are selling your business as a single product.
 Everying refined into one slick offering.
 You don’t need to list all that you do – it is implied by your core message.
 This message is reinforced with the use of specific colours and typography possibly a running theme within the imagery you use or how the method of laying out information and images.

 “build interest and people will soon come to recognize your brand and develop a long lasting relationship”